hishamss/GoMeeting-K8S/README.md

 # GoMeeting-K8S

 <hr>
-This is GoMeeting app previously created in repo(https://github.com/hishamss/GoMeeting.git), but this time, I put the app components in docker containers and Kubernetes cluster and deployed the app on Google cloud.
+This is GoMeeting app previously created in repo(https://github.com/hishamss/GoMeeting.git), but this time, I put the app components in Docker containers and Kubernetes cluster and deployed the app on Google cloud.
+Also I used Travis CI to automate testing and deploying the app on google cloud.

 !["OverView"](OverView.png)

-Note: Currently the app is not running on Google cloud to avoid charges from google for running Kuebernetes cluster.
+Note: The app is not running currently on Google cloud to avoid charges from google for running Kuebernetes cluster.

 <hr>
 Go Meeting: Web app built using Express js and React Platform.
 It's used to organize online groups that host in-person events for people with similar interests.
 The primary purpose of making this application is to use the technology and skills I've learned recently and applied them to a real project to get some hands-on experience.